Assistive technology is transforming our society. Thanks to incredible advances, more people are able to participate more fully in their daily lives.

 Funding for assistive technology

-• School systems
+- School systems

-• Government programs
+- Government programs

-• Private health insurance
+- Private health insurance

-• Rehabilitation and job training programs
+- Rehabilitation and job training programs

-• Employers
+- Employers

 A state assistive technology program is a government-sponsored initiative that provides access to assistive technology devices and services for individuals with disabilities within a particular state.
-These programs are designed to improve the quality of life and independence of people with disabilities by offering a range of assistive technologies that can help them overcome barriers to education, employment, and daily living.
+These programs are designed to improve the quality of life and independence of people with disabilities by offering a range of assistive technologies to help them overcome barriers to education, employment, and daily living.

 State assistive technology programs vary in scope and services offered, but they generally provide information, referrals, assessments, training, and funding assistance to help individuals with disabilities obtain the assistive technology they need.
 Some programs may also provide loan programs for assistive technology, refurbishing and recycling services, and advocacy and public awareness activities.